Logo Voyage

 Splurge

-- 18 Europa Hotel, Great Victoria St BT2 7AP (next to GVS bus and railway station), ☏ +44 28 9027 1066.
+• Europa Hotel, Great Victoria St BT2 7AP (next to GVS bus and railway station), +44 28 9027 1066.
 The Europa needed to be a sturdy place in the 20th century, but the only "Troubles" nowadays are raucous parties and the odd car alarm shrieking off.
 Great location, popular mid-range choice.
-B&B double £90.
+No on-site parking.
+B&B double £140.
+Europa Hotel, Belfast on Wikipedia

 Stay safe

-[edit]Belfast is for the most part a safe, welcoming city.
-Though there is trouble beneath the surface, it's locals settling old scores, and tourists aren't involved.
-After dark you should avoid the "interface areas" noted earlier.
+Belfast is for the most part a safe, welcoming city.
+Though there's trouble beneath the surface, it's locals settling old scores, and tourists aren't involved.
+After dark you should avoid the "interface areas" noted earlier, and keep your wits about you around Shaftesbury Square (between QUB and Grand Central Station), Botanic Station and Strandtown.
 Beyond that, just follow the same obvious rules you'd follow in any other big city.
 Keep your nose and big mouth out of local politics (which stretch back 300 years), and expect some banter if you wear the wrong colour of football jersey.
+Keep well away from rowdy youths, who may attack unprovoked.

 Cope